theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/documentation/odp-odata/index.md

 1. In the section *Fields*, select the items you want to extract.<br>
 ![Datasource Preview](../../assets/images/documentation/components/odp-odata/{{ abbr }}/define-odp-odata.png){:class="img-responsive"}
-2. Optional: edit a selection you want to change or dynamize.
+2. Optional: Edit a selection you want to change or dynamize.
 For more information, see [Edit Selections](selections.md/#edit-selections).<br>
 3. Optional: Activate the option **Delta / Change tracking** to initialize delta extractions.
 4. Click {{ previewBtn }} to display a live preview of the first 100 records.